Close Menu

 Also, it is possible that your lupus symptoms make online groups a better option for you.
 We’ve identified a list of the best options below.
 Try to find a group that is supportive and right for you.
 Most of these resources are online, but several have in person group options.
 Remember, you are not alone.

-WE CAN WIN YOUR LUPUS BENEFITS
+WE CAN WIN YOUR SSDI AND SSI BENEFITS

 At our SSD law firm we are experts in helping you prove you deserve SSD benefits for lupus.
 We develop your case so that your medical records show the SSA you cannot work due to your lupus symptoms.

 In order to do this, we will need you to obtain treatment records.
 Likewise, we will need the support of your treating doctor.
-We need to prove that your Lupus has all of the elements under Listing 14.02.
+We need to prove that your lupus has all of the elements under Listing 14.02.

 Our lawyers want to be your legal team.
 We bring over 30 years of experience to your Social Security case.
 For example, Dianna Cannon practices and teaches SSD law.
 She has been helping people win SSD benefits for thirty years.